 Metal can be melted and recast into bars, coins, or jewelry, but the metal itself is the same stuff that sat in the ground for eons before it was mined and refined.
 An ounce equals an ounce, a gram a gram, the same as always.
 It offers you the same security, shelter, and sentiment it's provided mankind since antiquity.

 That cannot be said about a paper dollar.
-It hasn't always had the same worth, not since the U.S. went off the gold standard 80 years ago.
-That dollar bill actually began losing value the moment the Federal Reserve began churning out paper money 100 years ago.
+It hasn't always had the same worth, not since the U.S. went off the gold standard.
+That dollar bill actually began losing value the moment the Federal Reserve began churning out paper money nearly 110 years ago.
 It's losing value right now as you read this – and that loss will continue.

 When you value your metals in ounces and not dollars, you'll see your paper dollar for what it's worth – a mere fraction of an ounce of gold or silver.
 You'll discover that fraction is becoming smaller over time.

-My favorite illustration is the 25 cent gallon of gas.
+My favorite illustration is the 25-cent gallon of gas.
 In 1964, a gallon of regular gas in the U.S. averaged 25 cents.
-Pre 1965 dimes, quarters, and halves were still made of 90% silver in 1964, the last year the U.S. minted 90% silver coinage for circulation.
+Pre-1965 dimes, quarters, and halves were still made of 90% silver in 1964, which was the last year the U.S. minted 90% silver coinage for circulation.
 To buy one gallon of gas, you paid with a silver quarter.
-Fifty years ago, that silver quarter and that gallon of gas had equal market value.
+Sixty years ago, that silver quarter and that gallon of gas had equal market value.

-Today, the silver in that quarter is valued in paper dollars at about $3.75, which is also the price I've paid recently for gas.
-That $3.75 price tag is fifteen times the 1964 cost, meaning my paper dollar today is worth less than 7% of its former self 50 years ago.
+Today, the silver in that quarter is valued in paper dollars at about $4.50, which is also probably the price you've paid recently for gas.
+That $4.50 price tag is 18 times the 1964 cost, meaning my paper dollar today is worth less than 7% of its former self 60 years ago.

-But the buying power locked in that silver quarter – its true value – is exactly the same as 50 years ago, and today it will still pay for a gallon of gas.
+But the buying power locked in that silver quarter – its true value – is the same as six decades ago, and today it will still pay for a gallon of gas.
 The buying power of the silver did not change.
 It was the dollar that changed.

 Metal and dollar values don't march in lockstep day by day with everyday prices.
+And, of course, the value of gold and silver vary against each other.
 But over time, the illustration works perfectly.

 It's a mathematical and historical certainty the modern, debased dollar is facing extinction, while gold and silver have a track record of preserving wealth for thousands of years.
-When you value metals in dollars, you miss seeing their true value as savings and insurance against economic disaster.
+When you value metals in America's unbacked currency, you miss seeing their true value as savings and insurance against economic disasters.

-Would you be happy to find his personal check dated 1964 made payable to you; would you rather find ten $100 Federal Reserve Notes; or would you prefer to find that thousand bucks in the form of 4,000 silver quarters, the steady constant value of 715 ounces of silver, with a current dollar number north of $15,000?
+Would you be happy to find his personal check dated 1964 made payable to you?
+Would you rather find ten $100 Federal Reserve Notes?
+Or, would you prefer to find that thousand bucks in the form of 4,000 silver quarters, the steady constant value of 715 ounces of silver, with a current dollar number well north of $18,000?

-Would your choice be the same if you were putting your wealth away today for an heir to receive in ten, twenty, or fifty years?
-Or for your own retirement, or for a rainy day?
+Would your choice be the same if you were putting your wealth away today for an heir to receive in ten, twenty, or sixty years?
+Or for your retirement or a rainy day?